kiramclean/blog/site/blog/2021-01-19-becoming-a-software-developer.md

 It worked.
 The hiring manager said my letter caught his attention.
 I had one year of experience at that time and had never worked remotely before, but I got the job.

 Don't be afraid to be authentic.
-Don't lie and say you know more than you, but don't sell yourself short, either.
+Don't lie and say you know more than you do, but don't sell yourself short, either.
 Bootstrapping a career in software is no small feat and there are many teams out there who would love to hire the kinds of self-starting fast learners who do it.

 ## Don't be too picky (at first!)